Louisa Twining

 Louisa Twining (16 November 1820 – 25 September 1912) was an English philanthropic worker who devoted herself to issues and tasks related to the English Poor Law.
-Her family owned the famous Twinings tea business on the Strand, which is a renowned business nowadays.
+Her family owned the famous Twinings tea business on the Strand, which is still a renowned business.
 In the early part of her adult life, Louisa was an artist and art historian.
 In her 30s she started work on projects related to the Poor Law which she followed for the rest of her life.
 She helped to establish a home for workhouse girls and a number of societies and associations related to workhouses and infirmaries.
 She also served as a Poor Law guardian and was president of the Women's Local Government Society.

 Biography

-Louisa Twining was born at 20 Norfolk Street (now gone) in central London, not far from her family's famous Twinings tea business on the Strand.
+Louisa Twining was born at 20 Norfolk Street (now gone) in central London, not far from her family's Twinings tea business on The Strand.
 She was the ninth and youngest child of Richard Twining (1772–1857), and his wife Elizabeth Mary, née Smythies (1779–1866).
+She was the youngest sister of the botanical artist Elizabeth Twining.

-Twining's maternal ancestry is well documented in The Longcrofts: 500 Years of a British Family by James Phillips-Evans (Amazon UK, 2012).
-In the early part of her adult life, Louisa was an artist and art historian and she wrote and published Symbols and Emblems of Mediaeval Christian Art (1852) and Types and Figures of the Bible (1854).
-Louisa was the youngest sister of the botanical artist Elizabeth Twining.
+In the early part of her adult life, Twining was an artist and art historian and she wrote and published Symbols and Emblems of Mediaeval Christian Art (1852) and Types and Figures of the Bible (1854).